connectrpc/connect-query-es/README.md

 npm install @bufbuild/connect-query
 ```

-Note: If you are using something that doesn't automatically install peerDependencies, you'll want to make sure you also have `@bufbuild/protobuf` and `@bufbuild/connect` installed.
+Note: If you are using something that doesn't automatically install peerDependencies (npm older than v7), you'll want to make sure you also have `@bufbuild/protobuf` and `@bufbuild/connect` installed.

 ## Usage